 Since the market is still considered to be “cool,” sellers may be more inclined to be a little more flexible, which is a good thing for buyers.
 Granted, Seattle is still not a buyer’s market in the traditional sense.
 And if Zillow’s predictions are accurate, the market will start to heat up in the coming months, which means now is the time for buyers to make their move.

 Need a Home Loan in Seattle, WA?

 Will you need mortgage financing to buy a home in Seattle?
 We can help.
-Sammamish Mortgage has been serving buyers across the Pacific Northwest for about 28 years.
+Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992.
 We offer a wide variety of mortgage programs to borrowers in Washington, Oregon, Idaho, and Colorado with flexible qualification criteria.
 Please contact us today with any financing-related questions you have.